The Powerpuff Girls (franchise): The Powerpuff Girls Movie (2002)

 The film serves as a prequel to the series, the film tells the origin story of how the Powerpuff Girls were created and how they came to be the defenders of Townsville.

+Untitled Powerpuff Girls film

+At the 2026 Annecy Film Festival, a new Powerpuff Girls film was announced to be in development at Warner Bros.
+Pictures Animation.
+Unlike The Powerpuff Girls Movie (which was produced solely by Cartoon Network Studios), a new Powerpuff Girls film will be produced by Warner Bros.
+Pictures Animation and Cartoon Network Studios.

 Specials

 The Powerpuff Girls: 'Twas the Fight Before Christmas (2003)

 The Christmas special promotes minor antagonist Princess Morbucks to the position of main antagonist, following her as she attempts to trick Santa Claus into physically transforming her into a fourth Powerpuff Girl, while in the process making him believe that the Powerpuff Girls have been "very, very naughty".

 The Powerpuff Girls Rule!!!
 (2009)

 In August 2008, McCracken revealed on his DeviantArt account, as had been announced in that year's Comic Con, that he was working with Cartoon Network on a new half-hour Powerpuff Girls special to celebrate the series' tenth anniversary.
 The 22-minute special, titled "The Powerpuff Girls Rule!!!", aired on the Pan-Euro Cartoon Network on November 29, 2008, on the Powerpuff Girls Birthday Marathon, and in the United States on January 19, 2009, as part of its 10th-anniversary marathon.
 Unlike previous episodes in the series, the anniversary special was animated using Adobe Flash at Cartoon Network Studios.
 Originally an idea for season 4, the special was meant to be the final episode of the series, but Cartoon Network was against giving their series a definitive ending at the time.